 The floodplain forest offers habitat for a great diversity of wildlife.
-Earlier this summer we learned about the birds that inhabit and make use of riparian areas.
+In another blog, we learned about the birds that inhabit and make use of riparian areas.
 There are also several mammals that make the river bank their home.
 One species in the weasel family, the American mink, is specially adapted to live in and around the water for its entire life.
 American mink are long and slender, with webbed feet, short brown fur, and a bushy, long, tapered tail.
 They often have a patch of white fur on their neck.
 Male minks are slightly larger than females, measuring 20 to 26 inches long from head to tip of the tail.

 Mostly, they are nighttime hunters, but they are often seen during the day prowling on wetland or riverbank edges, inquisitively searching for prey among the tree roots, holes, and brush piles.
 Minks are the 'jack of all trades' in the weasel family.
 They share traits with many of the other weasel family members.
 For example, they have a musk like skunks, can climb trees like American martens, can swim like otters, and are long and thin like weasels.
 You may have seen their wandering tracks on muddy riverbanks this summer.
 Their specialty though is being flexible in their habits and needs and having excellent eyesight and hearing for hunting.

 American mink proudly carries its brown trout dinner across the ice (credit: Larry Master)